 - Has at least 40 percent equity in the property; and

-What is the definition of disabled under this program?
+- What is the definition of disabled under the PTP program?

 According to the Social Security Administration, a person is considered disabled if he or she is unable to engage in any substantial gainful activity due to a physical or mental impairment that is expected to last for a continuous period of 12 months or longer.
 Proof of disability is required with each year’s PTP application.

-Do mobilehomes or manufactured homes qualify for this program?
-If the home is on a permanent foundation and is not separately taxed, can it qualify for this program?
+- Are mobilehomes, modular homes, or manufactured homes eligible for this program?
+If the manufactured, mobile, or modular home is on a permanent foundation and is not separately taxed, can it qualify for this program?

-Do floating homes and houseboats qualify for this program?
+- Are floating homes and houseboats eligible for this program?

-No. The revised California law does not allow PTP for floating homes or houseboats.
+No. California law does not allow PTP for floating homes or houseboats.

-I was previously in the program and met the 20 percent equity requirement.
-Will I qualify for the new program?
+- I was previously in the program and met all the requirements.
+Do I automatically retain my qualification for the program each year?